tjzwang/GhostTangles/README.md

 You can find these raw data, including the output files necessary to run the code on BioImage Archive: https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD676

 Saveastiff function can be accessed here: https://www.mathworks.com/matlabcentral/fileexchange/35684-multipage-tiff-stack

+Zwang LMER contain the R code used to run the linear mixed effects model